-Grants were made in March of 2023 that are reflective of (i) our structural annual equity awards made to each NEO each year and (ii) additional equity grants that vary in size based on performance during fiscal year 2022.
-Additional equity grants made in March of 2023 based on performance during fiscal year 2022 could range around target performance by +/- 20% from threshold to maximum performance for NEOs and the Chief Executive Officer based on performance against five individual performance criteria buckets as follows: financial results against the Metrics, general market conditions, strategic direction, operational execution and strategic positioning and M&A. Final outcomes are determined based on discretionary input from the Chief Executive Officer and the Compensation Committee, other than deliberations on the Chief Executive Officer's pay outcomes which do not include Mr. J. Isaacman.
-Target total equity grants to executives show year-over-year increases for all NEOs, which are intended to position total pay more competitively to market pay levels for Messrs.
-Isaacman and Frankel and Ms. Disman, and to position Mr. Lauber's pay competitively in connection with his promotion to President recognizing the unique value Mr. Lauber provides to the firm as a long-tenured executive who has worked with Shift4 since soon after it was initially established as a company.
-The table below outlines equity grants intended to be granted for performance during 2022 (figures shown in the table represent \$000s):
+Annual grants made in 2023 to our NEOs are reflective of individual and Company performance during 2022.
+Our grant structure consists of (i) structural annual equity awards made each year to promote stability in the pay program for the NEOs (except for our Chief Executive Officer) and (ii) additional equity grants that vary in size based on individual and Company performance during 2022, both of which were granted in March of 2023 and are shown in the "Summary Compensation Table" and the "Grants of Plan-Based Awards" tables below.
+Following the conclusion of the fiscal year, the Compensation Committee reviews a variety of factors, including Company performance against our financial goals from the prior fiscal year, success on strategic goals, market pay levels and individual performance against performance criteria, informed by discussions with our Chief Executive Officer, and considers whether to make an additional equity award above the structural grant level reflective of performance during the prior fiscal year (in this case, 2022).
+Additional equity grants made to the NEOs based on performance during fiscal year 2022, could range around target performance by +/- 20% from threshold to maximum performance based on performance against five individual performance criteria categories as follows: financial results against the Metrics, general market conditions, response to unexpected events, strategic positioning and M&A. Final outcomes are determined based on discretionary input from the Chief Executive Officer and the Compensation Committee.
+Target total equity grants to executives show year over year increases for all NEOs, which are intended to position total pay more competitively to market pay levels for Messrs.
+Isaacman and Frankel and Ms. Disman, and to position Mr. Lauber's pay competitively in connection with his promotion to President recognizing the unique value Mr. Lauber provides to the firm as a long tenured executive who has worked with Shift4 since soon after it was initially established as a company.
+Additional grants are intended to position pay levels for the NEOs at desired levels of market competitiveness; as such, pay levels are reviewed by the Compensation Committee and our independent compensation consultant to ensure alignment with market pay levels.
+The table below outlines the equity grant structure for 2023 intended to be granted for performance during 2022 (figures shown in the table represent \$000s):